 14. Don’t Go Overboard on Expenses and Lifestyle

 Consider eliminating spending habits that you have been able to identify.
-These habits may include memberships you are no longer using or home cooking instead of eating out.
+These habits may include memberships you no longer use or home cooking instead of eating out.
 Keep a spending diary.
 Note expenditures that are not necessary.

 15. Reduce Your Living Expenses by Moving Somewhere Cheaper